eclipse/paho.mqtt.c/README.md

 PAHO_BUILD_STATIC | FALSE | Build a static version of the libraries PAHO_HIGH_PERFORMANCE | FALSE | When set to true, the debugging aids internal tracing and heap tracking are not included.
 PAHO_WITH_SSL | FALSE | Flag that defines whether to build ssl-enabled binaries too.
+PAHO_WITH_SSL_PKCS11 | FALSE | Flag the defines whether we should build ssl-enabled binaries with PKCS11 support.
 OPENSSL_ROOT_DIR | "" (system default) | Directory containing your OpenSSL installation (i.e. `/usr/local` when headers are in `/usr/local/include` and libraries are in `/usr/local/lib`)
 PAHO_BUILD_DOCUMENTATION | FALSE | Create and install the HTML based API documentation (requires Doxygen) PAHO_BUILD_SAMPLES | FALSE | Build sample programs